 The Growth of Ben & Jerry's

-Business increased significantly.
 In 1983, the company opened its first non-Vermont franchise in Maine and signed a deal with a Boston distribution company.
-Signature flavors were unveiled during the 1980s – including New York Super Fudge Chunk and Cherry Garcia – and by 1987 sales were at $32 million.
-In 1988, President Ronald Reagan named Ben and Jerry the U.S. Small Business Persons of the Year, and by the year’s end, the company was operating shops in 18 states.
+Signature flavors were unveiled throughout the 1980s—including New York Super Fudge Chunk and Cherry Garcia—and by 1987, sales were at $32 million.
+By year's end 1988, with the company operating shops in 18 states, Ben and Jerry earned the distinctive award of U.S. Small Business Persons of the Year from President Ronald Reagan.

 One reason for the quick popularity of Ben & Jerry’s was its unique flavor combinations.
 All new flavors were invented by Jerry, usually without any test marketing.
 Some 1980s flagship flavors include Chunky Monkey, Rainforest Crunch, and Economic Crunch, scoops of which Ben & Jerry’s served up for free on Wall Street following the stock market crash of Oct.
 19, 1987.

 Holland’s hiring brought the company to a crossroads.
 Ben and Jerry had become the brand’s icons.
 There was concern that the company would lose its informal hierarchy and unique culture under Holland’s leadership.
 Ben & Jerry’s had always had a strict pay-scale ratio for its management, which it had to break when hiring Holland.

 Furthermore, Ben & Jerry’s was going through a trying time in the marketplace.
-Although the company had made its name with wacky flavors and chunky mix-ins, the most popular ice cream flavor in America was – and remains – plain vanilla.
-The firm had released a line of “Smooth, No Chunks!” flavors to capture that segment of the market that preferred less funky flavors.
+Although the company had made its name with wacky flavors and chunky mix-ins, the most popular ice cream flavor in America was—as it remains—plain vanilla.
+The firm released a line of “Smooth, No Chunks!” flavors to capture that segment of the market who preferred less funky flavors.

 Holland stepped down in 1996.
-The following year, Perry Odak became the new CEO, and sales that year were about $174 million.
+The following year, Perry Odak became the new CEO, driving sales that year to nearly $174 million.
 In late 1999, the firm announced it had received notice of interest from other large firms, and in 2000 international food giant Unilever purchased the Ben & Jerry’s brand for $326 million, although the deal called for Ben & Jerry’s to be operated separately from Unilever’s other ice cream brands.

 The Social Mission at Ben & Jerry's